dhis2/wow-backend/coordination/flyway_versioning.md

 ## Reservations

-The table below contains a list of potential migration versions.
+The table below contains a list of migration versions.
 Please reserve the appropriate version using a link to the PR.

 ### 2.34